Recreation area currently closed due to COVID-19

 - An approved personal flotation device (PFD) is required by law for each person on board any boat or canoe.
 This includes inflatables.
 Remember, it won't work if you don't wear it.
 A sound signalling device, such as a whistle, is also required by law.
 Further requirements are outlined in the Canadian Coast Guard's Safe Boating Guide.

-- Do not overload your boat or canoe with people or gear.
+- Don't overload your boat or canoe with people or gear.

 - Watch the weather.
 Check the weather forecast before starting out.
 Be alert for the wave, wind, cloud changes that signal bad weather approaching.